Learn More

 Can You Transfer a UK Pension to a 401k?

+A UK pension cannot ordinarily be rolled directly into a 401(k).
+US rollover rules only allow qualifying distributions from specified US retirement arrangements to be transferred into an eligible US retirement plan, and the receiving 401(k) must also permit the rollover.
+UK pensions do not fall within those eligible US rollover sources.
 In addition, under UK law, you generally cannot transfer your pension overseas unless the HMRC considers the foreign pension scheme a Qualified Recognised Overseas Pension Scheme (QROPS).
 Since US employer-sponsored schemes, such as 401(k) plans, do not meet HMRC’s QROPS criteria, you cannot directly transfer a UK pension to US 401(k).

 Can You Transfer a UK Pension to a US QROPS?